 Alumni of the School were welcomed to tour the exhibit, and they came in rather large numbers to see the photographs, which had not been publicly displayed since the High School moved to its current location.

-The museum is seeking copies of ‘The Mountaineer’ from the earliest date published through the present for its permanent collection.
-At present, the permanent collection includes one copy of the 1947 yearbook and two copies of the 1973 yearbook.
+The museum used the display to request historical materials to supplement the collecdtion.
+Multiple copies of ‘The Mountaineer’ were donated to the Museum's permanent collection.
+Before the event, the permanent collection include but one copy of the 1947 yearbook and two copies of the 1973 yearbook.